We’re midway through the year. Time to pause and reflect.

 Join our Mid-Year Gut Check for Leaders Workshop

-To support leaders in what is still a challenging year, we are offering a live, virtual workshop to help leaders pause, reflect on what matters, and identify an action plan to finish 2021 as strong and successfully as possible.
+Join us for a live, virtual workshop to strategically pause, reflect on what matters, and identify an action plan to finish 2022 as strong and successfully as possible.

 9:00am – 11:30am ET (Option 1) / 7:00pm – 9:30pm ET (Option 2)